VarshaJha-14/FocusBuddy/ReadMe.md

 High engineering cost, but more importantly: task paralysis doesn't wait for integrations to sync.
 The fastest path to validating the core initiation hypothesis is a zero-setup, zero-sync text box.
 Integrations can be added after proving the core mechanism works.

+**6. Micro-steps became a *mode*, not the entire product. *(Post-validation)***

+Once it became clear that a meaningful share of users already know what to do, hard-coding micro-steps as the only intervention would have actively pushed them away.
+Micro-stepping is now one support mode among several, selected by the Adaptive Intervention Engine rather than assumed by default.

+**7. The AI is allowed to do less. *(Post-validation)***

+The original design assumed more proactive AI guidance was always better.
+Validation showed the opposite for some users: reduced interaction, silence, or a single accountability check-in outperformed active coaching.
+FocusBuddy now treats "intervene less" as a legitimate, deliberately-chosen output — not a failure state.

 ---

 ## 📊 Feature Prioritization (RICE)